prithvianilk/captain-hook/README.md

 - Read all event_types
 - Start a webhook processor for each event_type

+### Start new webhook processor for new event

+- Start kafka consumer subscribing to internal topic for new event_types
+- Consume new event type and create new event_type processor if not exists

 ### Process webhook

-- Consume events from kafka
+- Consume webhook events from kafka
 - Attempt processing of event with retry config
     - Sleep application thread on wait
 - Commit message on kafka